AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dynamic-media-renditions.md

 title: Download image presets and renditions in Dynamic Media
 description: Dynamic Media Image Presets and Smart Crop features promote efficient image management using dynamic image renditions.
 ---
-# Download Dynamic Media image presets and renditions{#dynamic-media-renditions}
+# View and manage renditions in Experience Manager Assets{#dynamic-media-renditions}

 Renditions in Adobe Experience Manager (AEM) are customized versions of digital assets, such as images, designed for different devices and platforms to ensure optimal performance.
 AEM facilitates easy creation and management of these renditions, enhancing user experience.
-You can create thumbnails, optimize images for web or mobile, add watermarks, download image presets or smart crops and do much more.
+You can create thumbnails, optimize images for web or mobile, add watermarks, download image preset or smart crop renditions and do much more.

 Dynamic Media image presets and Smart Crop renditions promote systematic image management that aligns with brand standards, maximizing brand cohesion.
 This simplifies the process of quickly locating and using dynamic image renditions as needed without any admin access.